Reading from China? This short story contains a YouTube video, which can only be viewed with a VPN!

-After a happy, prolonged period of stabilization and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
+After a prolonged period of stabilization and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
 Uninspired by life in grey, uneventful Brussels, my girl and I headed off to China for an unforgettable year of teaching and travelling.

 “Good afternoon Krista, how are you?”
 I chirped, bouncing into the classroom.
 “I’M FINE THANK YOU, AND YOU?” came her robotic reply, a standard response so ingrained she hadn’t even looked up from the hairband she was twiddling with.
-For Krista the conversation was now over; her duty done; any answer I might have to how I was actually doing completely inconsequential.
+For Krista the conversation was now over, her duty done, any answer I might have to how I was actually doing completely inconsequential.

 Simon had been the first to embrace my radical change of policy on the How are you? question.
 He’d been quick to learn the new adjectives I’d introduced and, armed with an arsenal of newly acquired words, seemed to take the subject quite seriously.
 “I’m hungry,” he said thoughtfully, scratching his chin, “but happy”.

 Max, Krista and Simon were probably my strongest group, three of the brightest, most curious and enthusiastic kids at at the school.
 They came to my classes with open minds and wide smiles.
 They followed the course books without complaint, sang along to all the songs and weren’t shy about asking me questions if they didn’t understand.
 “Your lesson very different from their school!” smiled Nini, my Chinese class assistant.
-“In school you must stand, listen to teacher and repeat.
-Maybe you don’t understand but just repeat, stay out of trouble”.
+“In China school you must stand, listen to teacher and repeat.
+Maybe you don’t understand but just mimic, stay out of trouble”.

 “Justin, sit down!”
 I’d say, roughly twenty times a lesson.
 “Jack, no Chinese!”
 “Tom, what are you doing??”
-It was a rhetorical question really, as it was plainly obvious what he was doing, in the middle of what was supposed to be a listening exercise.
+It was a rhetorical question really, as it was plainly obvious what he was doing in the middle of what was supposed to be a listening exercise.
 He had both fingers up his nose and was keenly scooping out the stomach-churning contents.
 “Why are you doing that?”
-Nini asked him with a resigned sigh.
+Nini asked him in Chinese with a resigned sigh.
 “Because I’m hungry!” whined Tom.
 If only he’d been able to produce any of those words in English.
 I tried everything with those guys: attacking them with positivity, getting strict, developing levels of patience I never knew I had.
 But nothing made a scrap of difference.

 One day, while I was failing to teach them a song, Justin stole Tom’s pencil and broke it in half, just for kicks.
 And then total carnage ensued!
 Tom punched Justin in the stomach and Justin retaliated by scratching Tom’s face.
 A highly amused spectator, Jack rolled around on the floor laughing and clapping his hands like an unhinged hyena.
 It was my breaking point.
-That evening I spoke to Trudy about them; explaining that their behaviour was unacceptable and that linguistically there was little to no progress.
+That evening I spoke to Trudy about them, explaining that their behaviour was unacceptable and that linguistically there’d been little to no progress.
 “Keep going!” she told me with a placid smile, “let’s just wait and see.
-Their parents pay a lot of money, we don’t want them think there is problem”.
+Their parents pay a lot of money, we don’t want them think there is a problem”.

 It was around this time that we introduced a sticker chart system for good behaviour, with robots, monsters and racing cars for the boys, princesses, butterflies and mermaids for the girls.
 Working well in class?
 Not speaking too much Chinese?
 Making solid progress?
 That’ll be three stickers!
-As self appointed Chief Sticker God Warlord, it was up to me how many each kid got, though the average hand out worked out at two, while naughty incidents of some nature resulted in a disappointing one.
+As self appointed Chief Sticker God Warlord, it was up to me how many each kid got, though the average worked out at 2, while naughty incidents of some nature resulted in a disappointing 1.
 “Um… Tom is very angry that he receives zero stickers,” announced Nini at the end of class one day.
 “He wants to know why”.
 “Let me see…” I responded, Tom glaring at me all the while from behind Nini.
 “I think it might be because he spat in Jack’s face… or maybe when he threw his book at the wall”.

 For the most part though the sticker system worked a treat, especially in my reading class with the adorable Sonia, Krista’s little sister.
-She was a lovable six-year old scamp with a boundless energy and a cheeky, playful spirit that could never be tamed.
+She was a lovable six-year old scamp back in those days with a boundless energy and a cheeky, playful spirit that could never be tamed.
 “Hello Mr. Leighton!!!” she’d squeal, shoving a picture she’d drawn into my hands.
-In class she could be manic at times, but always spoke to me in English and just about managed to keep focused on the task at hand.
+In class Sonia could be manic at times, but always spoke to me in English and just about managed to keep focused on the task at hand.
 She always enjoyed the storybooks we read and we’d laugh together about how evil Mr. Wolf was or about the silly and strange Cat in the Hat.
-“How many stickers today?” she asked me one October afternoon, leaning forward, balancing precariously on the edge of her seat.
+“How many stickers today?” she asked me one October afternoon, balancing precariously on the edge of her seat.
 “Hmm, I think…. three!”
 “Yeeeees!!!!” she shrieked, launching herself at me violently, hitting my chest with a thud before scampering off to the sticker chart.

 In fact, Sonia enjoyed her lessons so much she often lost patience with having to wait for her turn!
 On more than one occasion she came crashing through the door in the middle of one of my classes and had to be dragged off by Nini as my students chuckled away.
 “My sister is very silly!” said Krista with a shake of her head.

-Like most of the kids, Sonia lived in MoMA, the residential complex that housed the school.
+Like most of the kids Sonia lived in MOMA, the residential complex that housed the school.
 It was literally a three-minute walk from her building block to the school door, so she’d often come in just to sit and play in the common area.
 This was the perfect opportunity to grab me in my ten-minute break between lessons.
-“Mr. Leighton, come tea with me!” she’d yell, making a big show of pouring me a cup from the table she’d set up from the toy box.
+“Mr. Leighton, come tea with me!” she’d yell, making a big show of pouring me a cup from the table she’d set up in front of the toy box.
 “Do you like it?” she’d ask, sitting up straight and stroking her hair theatrically.
 “Why Ms Sonia, this tea is utterly delightful” came my reply every time, which always caused Sonia to tilt her head up regally and nod in agreement.
 “Yes… delightful!”
 Another favourite scenario came with the toy doctor’s kit.
 “Sit down please Mr. Leighton!” she’d say seriously, putting on the stethoscope.
 She’d then press the resonator against my head, arm, hand and knee (!?!), before despatching a grim-sounding “Uh oh… Mr. Leighton… this is not good!”

-With most of my kids aged between six and eight, I really enjoyed the two classes where I could actually chat with my students and get going with the language.
-In addition to my sessions with Trudy’s son, the boy wonder Happy, I also had a pair of MoMA cousins, Louis, and Tim.
-Their English was good for their ages and we were able to have proper conversations using a decent range of vocabulary, while tentatively getting to grips with past grammar.
+With most of my kids aged between six and eight, I really enjoyed the classes where I could actually chat with my students and get going with the language.
+In addition to my sessions with Trudy’s son, the boy wonder Happy, I also had a pair of MOMA cousins, Louis, and Tim.
+Their English was good for their respective ages and we were able to have proper conversations using a decent range of vocabulary, while tentatively getting to grips with past grammar.
 They were both highly impressionable and wide-eyed, fascinated by the differences between English and Chinese culture.
 “You mean people in London don’t eat rice every day!!?” exclaimed Louis, aghast.
 “Crazy” echoed Tim soberly.
 “Teacher… is true people in Britains making the marry many times?
 My mother say for you is like changing socks.
 New wife… old wife… new wife old”.
 “How many wives you had?” asked Tim, sounding genuinely concerned.